 What are Supplemental Benefits under PFML?

-EWU has designated certain paid time off benefits as supplemental benefits.
-EWU employees can receive both paid time off from EWU (via the supplemental benefit timesheet codes) and the full PFML benefit from ESD.
-It is the employee’s choice.
-Employees who designate their leave as supplemental will receive full vacation leave pay, sick leave pay, personal holiday pay, etc. in addition to any PFML wage replacement benefit received.
+A supplemental benefit payment is a payment offered by an employer (EWU) to an employee who is approved to take leave under PFML.
+This means that employees can choose to use their EWU paid time to supplement the money they receive as partial wage replacement from PFML (via the supplemental benefit timesheet codes).
+Employees who designate their leave as supplemental will receive full EWU vacation leave pay, sick leave pay, personal holiday pay, etc. in addition to any PFML wage replacement benefit received.
 Employees must have sufficient time in their leave banks to use these supplemental benefits.
 The following are supplemental benefits at EWU:

 - Sick Time